rhdunn/cainteoir-engine/docs/langdb-format.md

 The right context state starts at the default context location.
 A match in this state moves the right context to the right.

+The left context state starts at the location just before where the last match ended.
+A match in this state moves the left context to the left.

 If the end of the rule pattern is reached, the default context location is where the current match ends.
 If any of the pattern characters fail to match,